About the JCDE's APC Payment Service

 Creative Commons Attribution licence (CC BY) and Creative Commons Attribution Non-Commercial licence (CC BY-NC).

-Open Access charges for Review and Research Articles: US$1,650
+APC (Article Processing Charge) for Review and Research Articles: US$1,650

 Society for Computational Design and Engineering operates the payment service site, and Oxford University Press is not liable for payment issues.
-If you have any questions about the JCDE’s OAC Payment Service, please contact us.
+If you have any questions about the JCDE’s APC Payment Service, please contact us.

 About the Journal